bitnami/charts/bitnami/sonarqube/README.md

 ### External database support

-You may want to have SonarQube connect to an external database rather than installing one inside your cluster.
+You may want to have SonarQube&trade; connect to an external database rather than installing one inside your cluster.
 Typical reasons for this are to use a managed database service, or to share a common database server for all your applications.
 To achieve this, set the `postgresql.enabled` parameter to `false` and specify the credentials for the external database using the `externalDatabase.*` parameters.

 Refer to the [chart documentation on using an external database](https://docs.bitnami.com/kubernetes/apps/sonarqube/configuration/use-external-database) for more details and an example.